 Whatcom Museum

-Explore permanent and rotating exhibitions covering art, nature, and northwest history at this multi-building downtown campus.
-Take in art in the modern Lightcatcher building, home to the permanent exhibit People of the Sea and Cedar, the kid-friendly Family Interactive Gallery, or explore history exhibits and the John M. Edson Hall of Birds at historic Old City Hall.
-In the summer, the museum partners with San Juan Cruises and offers sunset History Cruises on Bellingham Bay.
+Explore exhibitions covering art, nature, and history at this multi-building downtown campus.
+Take in art in the modern Lightcatcher Building, home to the People of the Sea and Cedar exhibit and the Family Interactive Gallery.
+Or explore history exhibits and the John M. Edson Hall of Birds in historic Old City Hall.

 Mural Tour